GoogleCloudPlatform/professional-services-data-validator/README.md

 ([Examples Here](https://github.com/GoogleCloudPlatform/professional-services-data-validator/tree/develop/samples)).
 See the [Validation Logic](https://github.com/GoogleCloudPlatform/professional-services-data-validator#validation-logic) section to learn more about how DVT uses the CLI to generate SQL queries.

+Note that we do not support nested or complex columns for column or row validations.

 #### Column Validations

 Below is the command syntax for column validations.
 To run a grouped column